esm7/obsidian-map-view/README.md

 Since this method has a single-note granularity, there is currently no way to see just a few locations inlined in the same note.
 If a note's tag is included in the search, all the locations within this note will be displayed on the map.
+This is also the case for inline tags -- the filtering is by file and does not take into consideration tags that don't belong to the whole note.

 ### Marker Icons